muxup/muxup-site/pages/2022q3/muxup-implementation-notes.md

 ## Article chnagelog

-* 2022-09-11: (minor) Add HSTS and tweak no-www redirect in Caddyfile.
-Link to thread about the Caddyfile on Caddy discourse.
+* 2022-09-11: (minor) Add HSTS, tweak no-www redirect, and reject HTTP methods other than GET or POST in Caddyfile.
+Also link to thread requesting suggestions for this Caddyfile on Caddy's Discourse.